gabrieltav/gabrieltav/README.md

-# Hey 👋, My name is Gabriel Tavares 👦
+# Hey 👋, My name is gabriel Tavares 👦

 I'm a student of Software Engineering 💻
 I'm from Brazil 🇧🇷